MicrosoftDocs/memdocs/memdocs/intune/remote-actions/organizational-messages-overview.md

 * Learn more about their workplace.
 * Stay informed of new and required updates and trainings.

-Organizational messages appear in highly visible places in Windows 11, including the Get Started app, notifications area, and just above the taskbar.
+Organizational messages appear in highly visible places in Windows 11, including the Get Started app, notification area, and just above the taskbar.
 This article provides an overview of organizational messages, with known issues, limitations, and FAQs.

 ## How it works

-Microsoft Intune provides you with pre-written messages in templates designed for the taskbar area, notifications area, and Get Started app.
+Microsoft Intune provides you with pre-written messages in templates designed for the taskbar area, notification area, and Get Started app.
 You can add a custom destination URL in the message to link employees to additional resources or the next step in their onboarding process.
 You must include a logo so that employees recognize and know the message is from you.

 Messages are assigned to Azure AD users and scheduled in the admin center.
 After you create a message, you can track the delivery status and user engagement data for it, and cancel the message if it's no longer needed.